 Ubuntu uses selected packages from the Debian testing stage.
 Linux Mint runs about three months behind Ubuntu, providing enough time to spot the problems with Ubuntu and fix them.
 I chose Linux Mint for the better user interface and stayed for the reliability.

 Puppy Linux is the Linux you want when you save Linux to CD instead of DVD.
-Puppy is about a tenth the size on many other Linux distributions.
+Puppy is about a tenth the size of many other Linux distributions.

 You can run Puppy Linux as a live operating system, booted from a USB stick with nothing written to your hard disk.
 Puppy has the fastest operation due to everything running from RAM instead of disk.
 Puppy has a decent set of utilities you could use to rebuild a broken Linux computer.

-I have never used Puppy Linux.
+I have not used Puppy Linux.
 I did use something similar back in the days of CDs.
 Cheap USB sticks are now 8 gigabytes, removing the need for CD sized distributions.
+SSDs are many times faster than the old disks, reducing the need for an operating system running from memory.

 Ubuntu is Debian Linux without the delays and with some restrictions removed.
 Ubuntu used to be the most popular Linux on the desktop then switched to a touchpad interface that is difficult on anything other than a tablet.
 Ubuntu fell behind Linux Mint on the desktop.